-In general terms, Intake Protection Zones are the water and land areas that surround a municipal surface water intake.
-The size of each zone is determined by how quickly water flows to the intake, measured in hours.
+Intake Protection Zones are the area on the water and land surrounding a municipal surface water intake.
+The size of each zone is determined by how quickly water flows to the intake, in hours.
 The Intake Protection Zone 1 is a one kilometre circle around the intake.
-The Intake Protection Zone 2 is the area where water can reach the intake in a specified time, in the South Georgian Bay Lake Simcoe source protection region.
-The minimum time of two hours applies to all intakes.
+The Intake Protection Zone 2 is the area where water can reach the intake in a specified time, in the South Georgian Bay Lake Simcoe source protection region, the minimum time of two hours applies to all intakes.

-Intake Protection Zones 1 and 2, as well as the municipal surface water intake locations, are identified on Schedule B3 - Source Water Protection Areas.
+Intake Protection Zone 1 and 2, as well as the municipal surface water intake locations are identified on Schedule B3 - Source Water Protection Areas.
 The general policies of Section 5.4.2, the low and moderate threat policies of 5.4.5, as well as Section 5.4.1.1 apply to Intake Protection Zones 1 and 2.